Jess-Doit/jess-doit-archive-engine/README.md

 ## Setup config
 - Check out program settings in config/gen_config.ini
+- Modify whatever you would like.
+Restore to defaults if somethings goes wrong.
-- You can run the program without and changes here
+- You can run the program without and changes here.
+The default settings should work fine.
 - Important to note the file config/url_list.ini
+- In this file place 1 url per line.
+- Change to whatever SoundCloud links you want the archive engine to monitor.
 - Edit this list of urls.
-This is your backup list, everything here will have all media links downloaded
+This is your backup list, everything here will have all media links downloaded.
 - Add one link per line.
 Can be any soundcloud page, playlist, album, likes page, etc...
 - Save and you are ready to start